North Australian Pastoral Company

-The North Australian Pastoral Company (NAPCO) is a large, privately owned, Australian cattle company which operates 13 cattle stations (as well as the Wainui farm and feedlot) covering over 60,000 km2, managing about 200,000 cattle, in Queensland and the Northern Territory.
-It produces beef cattle which are grass fed and grain finished before sale to Australian meat processors who onsell beef to domestic and international customers.
+The North Australian Pastoral Company (NAPCO) is a large, privately owned, Australian cattle company which operates 14 cattle stations (as well as the Wainui farm and feedlot) covering over 60,000 km2, managing around 200,000 cattle, throughout Queensland and the Northern Territory.
+It produces beef cattle which are pasture raised and grain finished before sale to Australian meat processors, who onsell beef to domestic and international customers.

 Introduction

-The North Australian Pastoral Company (NAPCO) is an Australian cattle company founded in 1877.
+The North Australian Pastoral Company (NAPCO) is an Australian cattle company, founded in 1877.
 It was originally established in the Barkly Tableland in the Northern Territory before expanding to Queensland as the company developed.
 It is one of Australia's oldest cattle companies and is today, a leading national beef producer in the Australian cattle industry.
 The company has a variety of stations throughout the Northern Territory and Queensland.
 Northern Territory stations include those such as Alexandria and Mittiebah, whilst Queensland stations encompass those such as Boomarra, Kynuna and Portland Downs.
 The company is most well known for its development of the Alexandria and Kynuna cattle composites which are species of cattle that are distinct to NAPCO and separate it from others in the pastoral industry.

 Overview of the North Australian Pastoral Company

 Founded in 1877 the North Australian Pastoral Company is one of Australia's leading agricultural enterprises as well as being one of its oldest and largest.
-NAPCO’S rangelands span 6.4 million hectares across both Queensland and the Northern Territory where a variety of stations have been established.
+NAPCO’S rangelands span 6.1 million hectares across both Queensland and the Northern Territory where a variety of stations have been established.
 The company is currently in possession of cattle heads amounting to some 190,000 cows spread throughout each station from Queensland to the Northern Territory.
 There are currently twelve stations located in Queensland, and only two located in the Northern Territory.
 However, whilst Queensland contains more stations in comparison to the Northern Territory, its capacity of cattle is far less.
 For example, the Goldsborough station in Queensland only holds a capacity of 4,000 cattle, whereas the Northern Territory station of Mittiebah holds an approximate capacity of 80,000 cows.

-The company's standing in the Australian agricultural industry is attributed to its advanced composite breeding programs, from which it has developed two of its own cattle species known as the Alexandria composite and Kynuna composite.
+The company's standing in the Australian agricultural industry is attributed to its advanced composite breeding programs, from which it has developed two of its own registered cattle species known as the Alexandria composite and Kynuna composite.
 The company has also engaged in an Environmental Management System (EMS) which is a policy implementation that aims to reduce carbon emissions by engaging in environmentally sound beef production.
 By introducing an Environmental Management Strategy, the company is in step with the work of fellow pastoralists operating in the Northern Rangeland industry who have also implemented a particular model of EMS to specifically target the impact they have on the environment.